sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 0.

-<a href="" id="system-allowfontproviders"></a>**System/AllowFontProviders**
-<p style="margin-left: 20px">Added in Windows 10, version 1703.
-Boolean policy setting that determines whether Windows is allowed to download fonts and font catalog data from an online font provider.
-If you enable this setting, Windows periodically queries an online font provider to determine whether a new font catalog is available.
-Windows may also download font data if needed to format or render text.
-If you disable this policy setting, Windows does not connect to an online font provider and only enumerates locally-installed fonts.

-<p style="margin-left: 20px">Supported values:

--   false - No traffic to fs.microsoft.com and only locally-installed fonts are available.
--   true (default) - There may be network traffic to fs.microsoft.com and downloadable fonts are available to apps that support them.

-<p style="margin-left: 20px">If the policy is not configured, the component already falls back to checking a separate registry value.
-A manifest sets this registry value to false in server editions.
-On all other editions the value is not set and the default behavior is true.

 <a href="" id="system-allowexperimentation"></a>**System/AllowExperimentation**
 > [!NOTE]
 > This policy is not supported in Windows 10, version 1607.